passwd - password file

 Blank lines are treated as malformed entries in the passwd file and cause consumers of the file, such as getpwnam(3C), to fail.

-Appropriate precautions must be taken to lock the /etc/passwd file against simultaneous changes if it is to be edited with a text editor.
+Directly editing the password file is not recommended.
+Appropriate precautions must be taken to lock the /etc/passwd file against simultaneous changes if it is to be edited with a text editor, such as by using the pfedit(8) command.

 The following is a sample passwd file: